-While most books targeted at information security professionals explore specific subjects with deep expertise, this book will explore the depth and breadth of the field.
-Instead of exploring a technology such as cloud security or a technique such as risk analysis, this will place those into the larger context of how to meet an organization's needs, how to prioritize, and what success looks like.
-Guides to maturation of practice is offered, along with pointers for each topic on where to go for an in-depth exploration of each topic.
+While most books targeted at information security professionals explore specific subjects with deep expertise, this book explores the depth and breadth of the field.
+Instead of exploring a technology such as cloud security or a technique such as risk analysis, this book places those into the larger context of how to meet an organization's needs, how to prioritize, and what success looks like.
+Guides to the maturation of practice are offered, along with pointers for each topic on where to go for an in-depth exploration of each topic.

-Unlike more typical books on information security that advocate a single perspective, this book will explore competing perspectives with the eye to providing the pros and cons of the different approaches and the implications of choices on implementation and on maturity, as often a choice on an approach needs to change as an organization grows and matures.
+Unlike more typical books on information security that advocate a single perspective, this book explores competing perspectives with an eye to providing the pros and cons of the different approaches and the implications of choices on implementation and on maturity, as often a choice on an approach needs to change as an organization grows and matures.

 Table of Contents